adrianyau/SQL-Final-Project/QA.md

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

 1. As the products' SKUs are identified as primary keys under the 'products' tables, it was joined with the 'all_sessions' table to cross-reference and see if there were valid products.
+In addition, there could be the same product SKU for the same product, but named differently.

 ```sql
 SELECT p.sku, als.product_sku, p.name, als.v2_product_name, als.v2_product_category